Thursday, April 10, 2008

 “And I don’t mean in the physical world.”

-That wasn’t what I thought he meant either.
+That was what I thought he meant.

 “Well,” he said, “you’d better get that drink of water.”